Lawrence O'Donnell

-Lawrence Francis O'Donnell Jr. (born November 7, 1951) is an American television anchor, actor, author, screenwriter, liberal political commentator, and host of The Last Word with Lawrence O'Donnell, an MSNBC opinion and news program that airs on weeknights.
+Lawrence Francis O'Donnell Jr. (born November 7, 1951) is an American television anchor, actor, author, screenwriter, liberal political commentator, and host of The Last Word with Lawrence O'Donnell, an MSNOW opinion and news program that airs on weeknights.

 He was a writer and producer for the NBC series The West Wing (playing the role of President Bartlet's father in flashbacks) as well as creator and executive producer of the NBC series Mister Sterling.
-He also appeared as a recurring character on the HBO series Big Love.
+He also appeared as recurring character Lee Hatcher in the HBO series Big Love.

-O'Donnell began his political career as an aide to U.S. Senator Daniel Patrick Moynihan and was staff director for the Senate Finance Committee.
+O'Donnell began his political career in 1989, as an aide to U.S. Senator Daniel Patrick Moynihan, and was staff director for the Senate Finance Committee.
 He describes himself as a "practical European socialist".

 Early life

-O'Donnell was born in Boston on November 7, 1951, the son of Frances Marie (née Buckley), an office manager, and Lawrence Francis O'Donnell Sr., an attorney.
-He is of Irish descent and grew up Catholic.
+O'Donnell was born in Boston on November 7, 1951, the son of Frances Marie (née Buckley), an office manager, and Lawrence Francis O'Donnell Sr., an attorney and member of the Supreme Court Bar.
+He is of Irish descent and was raised Catholic.
 He attended St. Sebastian's School (class of 1970), where he was captain of the baseball team and wide receiver on their undefeated football team.
 O'Donnell majored in economics at Harvard College, from which he graduated in 1976.
 While at Harvard, he wrote for the Harvard Lampoon.

 Career

 Author

 From 1977 to 1988, O'Donnell was a writer.
 In 1983, he published the book Deadly Force, about a case of wrongful death and police brutality in which O'Donnell's father was the plaintiff's lawyer.
-In 1986, the book was made into the film A Case of Deadly Force, in which Richard Crenna played O'Donnell's father and Tate Donovan played O'Donnell, and for which O'Donnell was associate producer.
+In 1986, the book was made into the film A Case of Deadly Force; Richard Crenna played O'Donnell's father, and Tate Donovan played O'Donnell; O'Donnell was associate producer.
 In 2017, O'Donnell published the book Playing with Fire: The 1968 Election and the Transformation of American Politics.

 U.S. Congress

 From 1989 to 1995, O'Donnell was a legislative aide to Senator Daniel Patrick Moynihan.
-From 1989 to 1991, he served as senior advisor to Moynihan.
-From 1992 to 1993, he was staff director of the United States Senate Committee on Environment and Public Works, then chaired by Senator Moynihan, and from 1993 to 1995 he was staff director of the United States Senate Committee on Finance, again under Senator Moynihan's chairmanship.
+He served as senior adviser to Moynihan from 1989 to 1991, then as staff director of two senate committees that Moynihan was chairing: Environment and Public Works from 1992 to 1993, and Finance from 1993 to 1995.